AdobeDocs/workfront.en/help/quicksilver/reports-and-dashboards/dashboards/creating-and-managing-dashboards/remove-external-page-from-dashboard.md

 filename: remove-external-page-from-dashboard
 product-area: dashboards
 navigation-topic: create-and-manage-dashboards
-title: Remove an External Page from a dashboard in Adobe Workfront
+title: Remove an External Page from a dashboard
 description: You can remove an External Page from a dashboard if it's no longer needed.
 ---

-# Remove an External Page from a dashboard in&nbsp;Adobe Workfront
+# Remove an External Page from a dashboard

 You can remove an External Page from a dashboard if it's no longer needed.